-It`s called Barrow Track Cemetery and appears to be tumbling into the river Barrow.
-The graves are very visible from the Barrow track.
+There is a forgotten graveyard on the edge of the town of Carlow.
+Called Barrow Track Cemetery (The Old Graves) and appears to be tumbling into the River Barrow.
+And, the graves are very visible from the Barrow track.

-The character of this burial ground has evolved over many centuries and its character adds to its charm, its historic value and its contribution to local biodiversity.
+The character of this burial ground has evolved over many centuries and its character adds to its charm, its historic value, and its contribution to local biodiversity.

-Cemetery that was neglected for years has been cleaned up and rededicated by Bishop Denis Nulty in a special ceremony in 2013.
+Then, Cemetery that was neglected for years has been cleaned up and rededicated by Bishop Denis Nulty in a special ceremony in 2013.

-The entrance to The Old Graves is from the road 13 Shaw Park, Strawhall, Carlow.
+In addition, the entrance to The Old Graves is from the road 13 Shaw Park, Strawhall, Carlow.

 Location of Barrow Track Cemetery (The Old Graves):

-Below my photos taken in May/June 2021.
+Below are photos I took in May/June 2021.